B2ORG/T6-B2OP-PATCH/README.md

 I'm currently the sole developer for B2OP, but the person making almost all important decisions is [Astrox](https://twitter.com/lAsTroXl).
 The best way to talk to both of us about the patch is joining the Discord from the link above and talk in the dedicated B2OP section

+Before reporting a problem, please check out the FAQ section down below, you may find answers you're looking for there

 # Categories

 This patch is meant to be used during games of Highrounds, No Powers & Round Speedruns.
 Below you can see alternatives for other categories